Dayton Arcade: Reopening

 Startup Grounds, The Hub Powered by PNC’s new bistro featuring food from local underrepresented, minority-owned, and women-owned vendors, opened Sept.
 16 2021 at the Dayton Arcade.

 The Dayton Arcade's initial anchors also include Culture Works who moved into its new location in the spring of 2021.
 The group occupies 2,000 square feet of space on the second floor of the Arcade, with office windows looking out onto Ludlow Street and near the rotunda inside.

 Culture Works has been named the manager of the event space of the South Arcade, which includes the rotunda area and the tank space.
 The group is launching a subsidiary under the Culture Works umbrella to manage these event spaces called CW Events and a percentage of revenue will be reinvested into the arts community.

 "This money will be used as a catalyst for arts and culture growth," said Executive Director Lisa Hanson.
 "This move helps us evolve our mission into multiple revenue streams and will help grow the arts as a key economic driver in the region."

 The Contemporary Dayton joined Cultureworks and the University of Dayton as Arcade tenants officially opening its doors to its new home Friday, April 30, 2021, with a free opening party for the public.
 The Contemporary Dayton, also known as The Co, and formerly known as the Dayton Visual Arts Center, has nearly doubled in size to 6,224 square feet at the Dayton Arcade, with five galleries incorporated into the new space.

+In May 2025, a new Hilton Garden Inn hotel had a soft opening within the Dayton Arcade, ahead of a NATO conference being held within the city.
+The Arcade is set to fully reopen a couple months later, with additional shops.